IMI-COMBINE/template2graphs/README.md

     └── relations.py
 ```

-* The [exps directory](data/exps/) consists of a list of experiment directory with pre-filled template for *in vitro* and *in vivo* studies.
-Here we just have "dummy" template, but have also shown "dummy2" as an example for adding future experimental runs.
+* The [exps directory](data/exps/) consists of a list of experiment directories with pre-filled templates for *in vitro* and *in vivo* studies.
+Here, we show examples of "dummy" datasets and a NOSO-502 (internal project data).
 * The [mapping directory](data/mapping_files/) consists of ontology mapped terms of the template.
 This is catered towards the experiments developed and performed in the project and can be easily adapted for other use cases using the ontology service [OLS](https://www.ebi.ac.uk/ols4).
-* The [src directory](src/) consists of all the python scripts required to transform the lab data template to knowledge graphs.
+* The [src directory](src/) consists of all the Python scripts required to transform the lab data template into knowledge graphs.

 ### Prerequisite

 The graph is being built on Neo4J.
-Hence, it is recommended to open a Neo4J instance Desktop version prior to running the scripts.
+Hence, it is recommended that a Neo4J instance be opened in the Desktop version prior to running the scripts.

 ### Step-by-step process